Fast & Furious: Supercharged

-Fast & Furious: Supercharged is a motion-based dark ride attraction at Universal Studios Florida and formerly at Universal Studios Hollywood.
-The attraction is based on the Fast & Furious film franchise, and features its stars Vin Diesel, Dwayne Johnson, Michelle Rodriguez, Luke Evans and Tyrese Gibson.
+Fast & Furious: Supercharged was a motion-based dark ride attraction formerly at Universal Studios Hollywood and Universal Studios Florida.
+The attraction was based on the Fast & Furious film franchise, and featured Vin Diesel, Dwayne Johnson, Michelle Rodriguez, Luke Evans and Tyrese Gibson reprising their roles from the franchise.
 The Hollywood version opened on June 25, 2015 as part of the Studio Tour and closed permanently on March 10, 2025.
-The Florida version of the ride, which opened on April 23, 2018, features Ludacris and Jordana Brewster in the pre-show of the attraction.
+The Florida version of the ride, which opened on April 23, 2018, featured Ludacris and Jordana Brewster in the pre-show of the attraction, and closed permanently on August 17, 2026, its last operating day being August 16, 2026.

 History

 The ride was first announced in April 2014 for a 2015 opening at Universal Studios Hollywood.
 The first commercial for Fast & Furious: Supercharged was aired during Super Bowl XLIX, announcing the ride for the summer of 2015, which replaced the site of Curse of the Mummy's Tomb.
 The attraction also replaced The Fast and the Furious: Extreme Close-Up, which closed in July 2013, although it was not housed in the same site where Supercharged would later be constructed.
 On March 20, 2015, Universal released an online behind-the-scenes look at the filming of the ride in which the actors are seen playing their respective characters in front of a green screen and makeshift vehicles that would later be digitally replaced with computer-generated vehicles.
 Supercharged officially opened at Universal Studios Hollywood on June 25, 2015.

 The ride was announced for Universal Studios Florida on August 25, 2015.
 It was planned to open in 2017, but the opening would be delayed.
 Fast & Furious: Supercharged opened on April 23, 2018, replacing Disaster! and Beetlejuice's Rock and Roll Graveyard Revue.
 The ride is based mainly on the sixth installment of the Fast & Furious franchise, which features Luke Evans as the villain on both the film and ride.

 On May 2, 2018, Fast & Furious: Supercharged was the first ride to be confirmed in Universal Studios Beijing.
 That version of the ride was scheduled to open alongside the park in 2021, but it was cancelled in September 2019, due to the Florida version's negative feedback.

-On February 24, 2025, due to the opening of a new attraction Fast & Furious: Hollywood Drift, it was announced that the Hollywood version of the attraction would close on March 11, 2025, with March 10, 2025 being the final day of operation.
+On February 24, 2025, due to the opening of the Fast & Furious: Hollywood Drift roller coaster, it was announced that the Hollywood version of the attraction would close on March 11, 2025, with March 10, 2025 being the final day of operation.
+Following the announcement of Hollywood's version of Fast & Furious: Hollywood Drift, it was announced that the Orlando version of Fast & Furious: Supercharged would close in 2027, however, it was moved up to August 17, 2026, with its final day of operation the day prior.